PandaFoss/Awesome-Arch/README.md

 - [TalkingArch](https://talkingarch.tk/) _(Assistive)_ - A re-spin of the Arch Linux live ISO image, modified to include speech and Braille output for blind and visually-impaired users.

 ### SystemD-free
+- [Obarun](https://web.obarun.org/) - An Arch Linux based distribution featuring the S6 init software in place of systemd.
+- [Artix Linux](https://artixlinux.org/) - A fork (or continuation as an autonomous project) of the Arch-OpenRC and Manjaro-OpenRC projects.
+- [Hyperbola GNU/Linux-libre](https://www.hyperbola.info/) - A community driven effort to provide a fully free (as in freedom) operating system that is stable, secure, simple, lightweight that tries to Keep It Simple Stupid (KISS) with Long Term Support (LTS).
+- [Parabola GNU/Linux-libre](https://www.parabola.nu/) - An unofficial "libre" variant of Arch Linux.

 ## Other projects
 - [Termux Arch](https://termuxarch.github.io/TermuxArch/) - Run Arch Linux ARM on your mobile phone with Termux.